-Inventory control level is the method that a company manages its inventory to maintain at a certain level which meets production need and minimize other costs, such as ordering and storage cost.
+Inventory control level is the method that a company manages its inventory to maintain at a certain level which meets production need and minimize ordering and storage cost.

-It is strongly depend on the reorder level, minimum level, and maximum level.
+It strongly depends on the reorder level, minimum level, and maximum level.
 Please refer to the explanation of each term below:

 1. Inventory Reorder level

-Inventory reorder level is the material’s quantity on hand, which requires us to place the order to the supplier to get it for the production.
-Any missing order will be a potential risk of raw material shortage.
+Inventory reorder level is the level of material on hand, which requires us to place the order with the supplier.
+If we do not place orders on time, it will be a potential risk of raw material shortage.